 The role of EMS personnel can be physically and emotionally demanding.
 In the course of carrying out their daily EMS responsibilities, employees may be pushed to their physical and emotional limits.
 At such times, a risk for injury or stress on the employee exists.
 The SW group has the responsibility to advise the department on safe practices for both our providers and our patients.
 This includes wellness programs offered by the department.

-Clinical Standards and Practices
+Clinical Implementation and Logistics

-CSP also has standing subcommittees that are devoted to ambulance and PAR unit design.
+CIL also has standing subcommittees that are devoted to ambulance and PAR unit design.
 These subcommittees write and approve the specifications for vehicles to be ordered by the department.

 Information Systems Group

-Med-Act uses a variety of information technologies to capture and analyze information, including ruggedized laptops for electronic medical records, tablets for administrative and research tasks and computerized inventory systems.
+MED-ACT uses a variety of information technologies to capture and analyze information, including ruggedized laptops for electronic medical records, tablets for administrative and research tasks and computerized inventory systems.
 The Information Systems Group (ISG) consists of field providers acting as a user’s group to assure functionality.
 ISG evaluates both software and hardware, testing new technologies to assure field readiness.